DARIAH-FI-Survey-Concept-Network/Concept-Network-Tool-demo/README.md

 3. The input data for the tool must be in [CONLL-U](https://universaldependencies.org/format.html) formatted CSV.
 See [`UDPipe`](https://cran.r-project.org/web/packages/udpipe/index.html) package for R how to convert data to CONLL-U format.

 ### Pipeline

+Clone this repository and open it Jupyter notebook.

 | Order 	| Input                                                                         	| Notebook                 	| Output                                                                        	|
 |-------	|-------------------------------------------------------------------------------	|--------------------------	|-------------------------------------------------------------------------------	|